rShetty/awesome-podcasts/README.md

 * [BarCoding](https://www.barcoding.dev/)

   * **Description**: At Barcoding we share our knowledge as software developers.
 As passionate developers, we sometimes cannot stop talking about it.
 Especially during Friday night drinks, we tend to discuss a lot about the challenges we faced during the week.
 We try to capture these talks and to share them.
-The podcast is made by
   * **Hosts**: Paulien van Alst @[PaulienVa], Arnout Rijpkema @[arn008]
   * **Frequency**: Monthly
   * **Runtime**: ~40 mins